 Apple productivity softwareWe do not have a licence to provide any Apple productivity software such as iWork and Keynote, so you may need to purchase these from the App Store.
 Note that for some time Keynote, Pages and Numbers are included with new Mac purchases and can read and write Microsoft Office formats, If you want we can provide Microsoft Office for Mac.

 MatlabMatlab is available for general use on all CSE lab machines.
 In addition to this, the university carries a site-licence that allows staff members (and students with staff IDs) to use the software outside of the CSE lab machines for research purposes.
 Please contact SS to arrange access to the Matlab installers.
 More information on using Matlab can be found at the Matlab FAQ page.

-VMwareThe VMware Academic Program (VMAP) is a service provided by VMware which allows current students and staff of CSE to obtain one year licences for a range of virtualisation products.
-Products include VMware Workstation 7.0, Fusion 3.0 for Mac and vSphere.
+VMwareThe VMware Academic Program (VMAP) is a service provided by VMware allowing current students and staff of CSE to obtain one year licences for a range of VMware virtualisation products.
+Products include VMware Workstation, Fusion and vSphere.